Followers

 In 1808, Wayne's son Isaac returned to Presque Isle to take his father's remains back home.

-Unfortunately, he did not have room for all the remains in his wagon, a small sulky.
-The doctor assisting him boiled the late hero's corpse.
-He threw the flesh and clothing back into the coffin a re-interred it.
-He then packed the bones for transport to the east.
-"Mad" Anthony Wayne's bones were interred in the family plot in St. David's Episcopal Church cemetery in Radnor, Pennsylvania.
+Unfortunately, he did not have enough room for all the remains in his small sulky wagon.
+The doctor assisting him boiled the late hero's corpse, then threw the flesh and clothing back into the coffin and re-interred it.
+He subsequently packed the bones for transport to the east.
+"Mad" Anthony Wayne's bones were interred in the family plot at St. David's Episcopal Church cemetery in Radnor, Pennsylvania.
 The bizarre end to the great warrior's earthly remains gave rise to legends of hauntings.
-One might say that while Anthony Wayne may have become enraged for little cause in life, he certainly reason for rage in death.
+One might say that while Anthony Wayne may have become enraged for little cause in life, he certainly had a reason for rage in death.

 Wayne's 2d Gravesite Radnor, Penna.